openstack-k8s-operators/glance-operator/config/samples/disk_formats/README.md

 The example assumes a glanceAPI is deployed using [single layout](https://github.com/openstack-k8s-operators/glance-operator/tree/main/config/samples/layout/single).

-Copy the [`create-image.sh`](create-image.sh) script to the target container where the `glance` cli is available.
+Copy the [`create-image.sh`](create-image.sh) script to the target container where the `openstack` cli is available.
 For example:

 ```bash